tomhoyland/abc/README.md

 **What is it?**

 **ABC** is intended to be a lightweight and memorable coaching, mentoring and consulting tool.
-It can be used at a variety of levels, from one-on-one coach/client work, within and across teams, and in large-scale organisational change. **ABC** provides a quick and clear way to assess the vision or target state a client would like to ACHIEVE, which enables them to reach an outcome and then looks at what is needed to enable that.
+It can be used at a variety of levels, from one-on-one coach/client work, to within and across teams, and in large-scale organisational change. **ABC** provides a quick and clear way to assess the vision or target state a client would like to ACHIEVE, which enables them to reach an outcome and then looks at what is needed to enable that.